 Since statistical science is an interdisciplinary field, this program welcomes applicants from other disciplines and a wide range of backgrounds.
 During the admission procedures, applicants will be evaluated to check whether they are equipped with the basic academic abilities to complete their degree.
 For applicants to the five-year doctoral program, a written examination and an interview will be conducted to select students based on a comprehensive evaluation of their basic knowledge of mathematics and English, the research theme they wish to pursue, and their motivation to undertake research.
-For applicants to the three-year doctoral program, an interview will be conducted, and selection will be based on a comprehensive evaluation of the applicant's desired research theme, research content of their master's thesis or academic dissertation, basic knowledge of statistical science, aptitude as a researcher, and other factors.
+For applicants to the three-year doctoral program, an interview will be conducted, and selection will be based on a comprehensive evaluation of their master's thesis or academic dissertation, basic knowledge of statistical science, aptitude as a researcher, and other factors.